+Delayed shutdown

-Delayed shutdown : Turn on if you want to set a delay time before the power turns off.Delay time : Set a delay time between 1 and 60 minutes.
+: Turn on if you want to set a delay time before the power turns off.
+Delay time time between 1 and 60 minutes.
 Power saving mode : Turn on to put the device into power saving mode.
 When you turn on power saving mode, the IR illumination range reduces.
-Set power configuration is change the power configuration by selecting a different PoE class option.
+Set power configuration: Change the power configuration by selecting a different PoE class option.
 Click Save and restart to save the change.
-If you set the power configuration to PoE class 3, we recommend you select Low power profile if your device has that option.
-Dynamic power mode : Turn on to reduce power consumption when the device is inactive.